10 Masterful Email Marketing Campaign Examples

 Sales and revenue

-Ultimately, your email campaign is all about improving your company’s sales and increasing revenue.
-Every email, no matter which type you’re utilizing, should have a clear CTA that inspires your email subscribers to click through and become customers.
+Ultimately, your email campaign is all about improving your company's sales and increasing revenue.
+Every email, no matter which type you're using, should have a clear CTA that inspires your email subscribers to click through and become customers or engage in the way you want.

 Even if they've already completed a purchase with your company, you might consider sending them an upsell email, suggesting newer or improved models of the product or service they purchased, or a cross-sell email, targeting them with related items and accessories that could improve how they use the original product or service they purchased from you.